STAER-HPC/documentation/docs/abaqus_jobs.md

 #### Approach 2: Connect via RDP and Set Up Problem on Cluster

 1. **Connect to the Cluster Using RDP:**
-   - Use an RDP client to connect to the login node and access the GNOME environment.
+   - Use an RDP client to connect to the login node and access the GUI environment.
+Instruction about GUI access is here [link](https://sci.skoltech.ru/staer/gui_access)

 2. **Set Up Your Abaqus Model:**
    - Open Application and start "Abaqusv2021" and prepare your model directly on the cluster.